SoundhariyaSi/Random-Quote-Generator/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **CSS**: Styling to create a visually appealing and responsive design.
 - **JavaScript**: The programming language used to build the functionality of the application.
+- ## Usage
+**Generate Quotes**: Click the "New Quote" button to generate a random quote.
+**Save Favorite Quotes**: Click the "Favorite" button to save a quote to your favorites.
+**View Favorites**: Navigate to the "Favorites" section to view and manage your saved quotes.

 ## Installation
 To run this project locally, follow these steps: